wengison/wengison/README.md

 - 👋 Hi, I’m @wengison.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently working with JS.
 - 📫 How to reach me venglar01@gmail.com

 <!---